ibm-cloud-docs/vpc/storage_overview.md

 Instance storage is allocated from one or more local SSDs on the server that is hosting the instance.
 An instance storage disk provides fast, affordable, temporary storage to improve the performance of cloud native workloads with scratch space, caching buffers, or a place for replicated data.

 Data that is stored on instance storage is tied directly to the instance lifecycle and is only held temporarily.
 The instance storage disk is automatically created and destroyed with the instance.
 However, instance storage data is not lost when an instance is rebooted.
 For more information, see [About instance storage](/docs/vpc?topic=vpc-instance-storage).

+## Storage for bare metal servers
+{: #vpc-baremetal-storage-overview}

+All profiles of {{site.data.keyword.bm_is_short}} provide one 0.96 TB SATA M.2 mirrored SSD as the boot disk.
+Profile `bx2d-metal-96x384` provides an extra set of NVMe (Non-Volatile Memory Express) U.2 solid-state drives (SSD) as secondary local storage.
+For more information, see [Storage overview for Bare Metal Servers for VPC](/docs/vpc?topic=vpc-bare-metal-servers-storage).

 ## Next steps
 {: #vpc-storage-next-steps}